product-security-group/Security-Ladders-2024/README.md

 ## Introduction

-[**Product Security Group**](https://www.productsecuritygroup.com) (PSG) offers Security Ladders; a collection of documents to categorize the knowledge and experience expected of security experts at a given point during their careers.
+[**Product Security Group**](https://www.productsecuritygroup.com) (PSG) offers Security Ladders, a collection of documents to categorize the knowledge and experience expected of security experts at a given point during their careers.

 ## About Time